ArenM/zig-input-method/README.md

  - provide current word
  - provide surrounding words
  - provide input field type
- - send send selected text to the compositor
+ - send selected text to the compositor
  - change the current word (for autocorrect)
  - send partial words, only possible sometimes
    (with input-method but not virtual-keyboard)